tBaxter/another-rodeo/src/pages/bikes/luxus-sport-bike.md

 While my paint was drying I polished up the original chrome chainguard, and had a go at straightening a few wobbles in it.
 I'm no metalworker and it remains not-quite-straight.
 But also not bad.
 With it sitting in place you can finally start seeing it all come together.

+The one upside to the long and painful painting process was that I had time to find a new bottom bracket, which was an adventure.
+You see, the bottom bracket on this thing was strange: smaller than an American BB as found on, say, a Schwinn cruiser, but larger than a normal square taper BB.
+And it was push fit.
+After a lot of digging I came to learn it's called a Thompson bottom bracket, and they're relatively common on Dutch city bikes.
+Who knew!
+So I made my best guesstimate on what the best spindle size would be to replace the cottered cranks and ordered one from Holland.
+And then I waited while it came all the way from Holland.

 {% figure img_path "almost.jpeg" "Almost there" %}

-I got completely lucky stumbling across some reproduction Luxus stickers being offered by a European seller on eBay.
+While the bottom bracket was tricky, I got completely lucky stumbling across some reproduction Luxus stickers being offered by a European seller on eBay.
 While they weren't an exact match I was happy to even get anything in the ballpark and I thought they looked great on the bike, especially with the new red paint.

 As I started putting it back together, the first thing to do was install a new Tange headset to connect the frame and fork together.
 The second thing was to renovate the frame clamp knob with some white Plasti-Dip.